Approximate and Weighted Data Reconstruction Attack in Federated Learning: Numerical Experiments

-\textbf{Implementation details.} To implement the FedAvg, we select images from the training set of CIFAR-10 \cite{krizhevsky2009learning} (color images of 10 categories, size 32×32) as the clients' ground-truth data.
-The model used by each client is the ResNet18 \cite{he2016deep}.
-The client's local training process employs stochastic gradient descent with a learning rate of 0.001.
-For the attack optimizations, the Adam optimizer \cite{kingma2017adam} with a learning rate of 0.1 is used and each attack runs for 1,000 iterations.
-Following the label inference method in \cite{geng2023improved,yin2021see}, we proceed with the assumption that the label information is known. \Cref{tab_gradinv_scenario} lists the simulation scenarios of the data reconstruction attack.
+\textbf{Hardware.} All experiments were conducted on a cluster node at FAU equipped with AMD EPYC 7662 CPUs and NVIDIA A100/V100 GPUs.

-In our AWA method, the parameter $Q$ defined by \eqref{eq_Q} is selected by using Bayesian optimization, where we use the Gaussian process \eqref{eq_GP_posterior} as the surrogate model and the expected improvement \eqref{eq_EI} as the acquisition function.
-The objective function of Bayesian optimization is the squared Euclidean norm of the dummy model update $\Delta\hat{\theta}^*$ and the ground-truth model update $\Delta\theta$ as defined in \eqref{eq_obj_func_BO_f_Q}.
-We run Bayesian optimization for $N_{BO} = 50$ iterations, with the first $n=12$ iterations initiating the dataset $\mathcal{O}$.
-The search ranges of $Q$ are listed in \Cref{tab: search_ranges_BO}.
+\textbf{Implementation details.} In our implementation, we use images from ImageNet \cite{deng2009imagenet} (color images from 1,000 categories, each of size $224\times224$) as the clients' ground-truth training data.
+The model used by each client is ResNet18 \cite{he2016deep}.
+The client's local training process uses stochastic gradient descent with a learning rate of $10^{-4}$.
+For attack optimization, we use the Adam optimizer \cite{kingma2014adam} with a learning rate of $0.1$, together with the cosine distance loss defined in \eqref{eq_loss_cosine}, total variation regularization, and batch normalization regularization.
+Following the label inference methods in \cite{geng2023improved,yin2021see}, we assume that the labels are known. \Cref{tab_gradinv_scenario} lists the simulation settings for the data reconstruction attacks.